jcarenza67/Parks-Lookup.Solution/README.md

 ***Delete a park***:

-Create a new DELETE request in Postman and set the request URL to http://localhost:5000/api/v1,v2/parks/{id}.
+Create a new DELETE request in Postman and set the request URL to http://localhost:5000/api/{v1 or v2}/parks/{id}.
 Press send and you will receive a 204 No Content response if the park was successfully deleted.
 ***

 ***See a random park***:

-Create a new GET request in Postman and set the request URL to http://localhost:5000/api/v1,v2/parks/random.
+Create a new GET request in Postman and set the request URL to http://localhost:5000/api/{v1 or v2}/parks/random.
 ***
 ***Please note that the endpoint URLs may vary depending on the version of the API you're using (v1 or v2).*** ***Comments in the controllers indicate which endpoints are available for each version.***
 ***